Last updated: ET

 Medical services and facilities

-All hospitals must accept and treat emergencies, regardless of the person’s ability to pay.
+All U.S. hospitals must accept and treat emergencies, regardless of the person’s ability to pay.
 Clients will, however, be charged for all services rendered.
+Foreign visitors without travel health insurance will have to pay out of pocket for their medical treatment.

 Keep in Mind...